marcussimonsen/let-it-snow.nvim/README.md

 to *help bring you some "hygge" into your editor :) Oh and when the snow has piled up too much `EndHygge` will be available to save your code from being burried in the snow.
+Alternatively, just call `LetItSnow` again in the same buffer.

 ## Installation